Sins that cry to Heaven for Vengeance

 The Great Day of His Wrath, an 1851–1853 oil painting on canvas by the English painter John Martin.

 In Christian hamartiology, the sins that cry to Heaven for Vengeance (peccata clamantia, lit. 'screaming sins') are four specific sins which are listed by the Bible.

 While the Bible only refers to specific acts by Biblical characters as "crying to Heaven for Vengeance", in Western Christianity, these references are expanded upon and treated as establishing a category of particularly serious sins.
 Along with the seven deadly sins and the eternal sins, the sins that cry to Heaven for Vengeance are the most serious transgressions against the Law of Christ.

 Catholic Church

 The expression is referenced in the Jewish Bible, particularly in Genesis 4:10 ("The Lord said to Cain [...] the voice of thy brother's blood crieth to me from the earth"), Genesis 18:20–21, Exodus 22:21–23, and Deuteronomy 24:14–15.
-The sins are numbered as being either four or seven; they are listed as follows:
+The sins are numbered as being either four or seven; they are listed in the Catechisms as follows: